AFRICA

 The merging parties:

 The merging parties have a right to access to the file including market survey questionnaires as well as an overview of all documents/correspondence in the file.
 However, the FCO will redact third parties’ confidential information (in particular trade and business secrets), often including the identity of such third parties.
 There is no right of access to the FCO’s internal draft decisions and the documents preparing the FCO's decisions.
+In practice, access to the file is not granted until Phase II.

 Third parties:

 Third parties have a right to access to the file under German merger control law if they have been, upon their application, admitted by the FCO to the proceedings because their interests are substantially affected by the decision.
 The same limitations apply to the access right as for the access right for the merging parties.
+Access to the filed is only granted in Phase II proceedings.

 "Anyone" (i.e. not only the merging parties and third parties who have been admitted by the FCO to the proceedings) can apply for access to the file under the German Information Freedom Act, but trade and business secrets and the FCO’s internal draft decisions and the documents preparing the FCO's decisions are normally protected against such access.